Frame is the easiest way to run virtual apps and desktops on your choice of infrastructure. Find out more at nutanix.com/frame.

 The Frame service (sometimes referred to as Frame Control Plane) runs in the cloud (off-premises), and it’s hosted, managed, and operated by Nutanix.
 End-user workloads are orchestrated by the Frame service and can run in a variety of public clouds and in your own private cloud with Frame on Nutanix (AHV).

 Yes.
-We operate a special version of the Frame service for US government customers, that is FedRAMP ready.
+We operate a special version of the Frame service for US government customers, that is FedRAMP authorized at the moderate security impact level.
 It’s 100% isolated from our commercial Frame service, and is operated by US persons.
 You can learn more at:

 The Nutanix Frame Government DaaS platform operates as a Government Community Cloud.
 For the protection of our Government customers, we must verify your eligibility as a US federal, state, local, or tribal entity, or their partner.
 Please be aware that if you would like to request access to the Nutanix Frame Government DaaS, a US Person representative of your organization with the authority to sign the terms and conditions must submit the request forms.
 Get started with Frame for Government here.

-AHV support within the Nutanix Frame Government DaaS platform will be available later in the summer, 2019.
+Yes, AHV support within the Nutanix Frame Government DaaS platform is available.

 As many as you like!